Direction and staging Sophie Linsmaux and Aurelio Mergola

 Props Noémie Vanheste Costumes Camille Collin and Cinzia Derom Stage and movement direction Sophie Leso Script Sophie Linsmaux, Aurelio Mergola, and Thomas van Zuylen

-Sound design Maxime Pichon Lighting design Guillaume Toussaint-Fromentin Prosthetics, masks and manipulated objects Joachim Jannin, Jean-Raymond Brassine, and Juliette Tracewski General stage management Nicolas Olivier Stage management Charlotte Persoons (alternating with Ondine Delaunois) Sound management Hubert Monroy Lighting management Margaux Fontaine Construction Rudi Bovy, Charlotte Persoons, Manon Vanheste, and Noémie Vanheste
+Sound design Maxime Pichon Lighting design Guillaume Toussaint-Fromentin Prosthetics, masks and manipulated objects Joachim Jannin, Jean-Raymond Brassine, and Juliette Tracewski General stage management Nicolas Olivier Stage management Charlotte Persoons (alternating with Ondine Delaunois) Sound management Hubert Monroy Lighting management Margaux Fontaine Constructions Rudi Bovy, Charlotte Persoons, Manon Vanheste, and Noémie Vanheste Make-up & hair styling Mélissa Roussaux & Gaëtan d'Agostino

 Tour manager (non-French-speaking territories) Aurora Nova – Carolina Ortega